cyberconnecthq/cyber-docs/pages/cyber-l2/overview/cyber-token/staking.md

 **Governance**

-CYBER stakers along with CYBER holders can propose and vote on Cyber DAO’s governance proposals on the use of community treasury, protocol upgrades, and council members.
+CYBER stakers along with CYBER holders can propose and vote on governance proposals on the use of community treasury, protocol upgrades, and council members.

 **Network Security**